Graphic Design Basics

 3. Define the graphic design perimeters.

-Your core values and purpose guide the graphic design process.
+Identify core values and purpose to guide the graphic design process.

 Images, videos, fonts and color combine to create the design focus.